5 Spring Cleaning Tips for Homeowners

 Tips for homeowners

 When you first moved into your new home, did you really need everything from your old place?
 Think about that for a second.
-The sheer excitement alone of moving to a new home could have clouded your ability to contemplate if you needed certain things or not.
+The sheer excitement alone of moving to a new home could have clouded your ability to contemplate whether you needed certain things or not.
 Well, no better time than now!

 2. Get Out Your Handy Duster